Project 1 on Machine Learning, deadline October 6 (midnight), 2025#

 It is normal in essentially all Machine Learning studies to split the data in a training set and a test set (eventually also an additional validation set).
 There is no explicit recipe for how much data should be included as training data and say test data.
 An accepted rule of thumb is to use approximately \(2/3\) to \(4/5\) of the data as training data.

-You can easily reuse the solutions to your exercises from week 35 and week 36.
+You can easily reuse the solutions to your exercises from week 35.
 See also the lecture slides from week 35 and week 36.

 On scaling, we recommend reading the following section from the scikit-learn software description, see https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#plot-all-scaling-standard-scaler-section.

-Part b): Adding Ridge regression for the Franke function#
+Part b: Adding Ridge regression for the Runge function#

-Write your own code for the Ridge method, either using matrix inversion or the singular value decomposition as done in the previous exercise.
+Write your own code for the Ridge method as done in the previous exercise.
 The lecture notes from week 35 and 36 contain more information.
-Furthermore, the numerical exercise from week 36 is something you can reuse here.
+Furthermore, the results from the exercise set from week 36 is something you can reuse here.

 Perform the same analysis as you did in the previous exercise but now for different values of \(\lambda\).
-Compare and analyze your results with those obtained in part a) with the ordinary least squares method.
+Compare and analyze your results with those obtained in part a) with the OLS method.
 Study the dependence on \(\lambda\).

 Our aim here is to study the bias-variance trade-off by implementing the bootstrap resampling technique.
 We will only use the simpler ordinary least squares here.